Deewane Huye Paagal

-It is an unofficial remake of the 1998 American comedy film: There's Something About Mary with some changes.
-This film was unofficially remade in Kannada as Chamkaisi Chindi Udaysi (2009).

 Plot

 Karan is in love with Tanya but is too shy to tell her.
 After he musters some courage and rescues her step-brother from some goons, he catches her attention and is eventually able to invite her to a fake birthday party.
 On her way there, Tanya witnesses the murder of a scientist, Khurana by his evil twin brother, the underworld don Mehboob, and as a result is forced to flee the country to save her own life.
 The scientist had stored a secret code in a stuffed toy, a parrot, now being sought by Mehboob, and Khurana was able to hide the toy in Tanya's car before being killed.
 Unaware, Tanya leaves the toy at home before fleeing the country, and the toy is later picked up by Karan, ignorant of Tanya's fate.
+Karan was crying after Tanya left.

 Three years later, still in love with Tanya, Karan learns that Tanya is in Dubai.
 He enlists the aid of a local hustler and bounty hunter, Rocky.

 Rocky travels to Dubai, where his friend Babloo has already tracked down Tanya, who has become Natasha, a successful singer and performer.
 Rocky and Babloo stakeout Natasha's villa to make sure they are on the right track, but as soon as Rocky spots Natasha, it's love at first sight.
 While he has Natasha under surveillance, Karan and Murugan arrive at the Dubai airport from India.
 Faced with a potential competitor to woo Natasha, Rocky attempts to eliminate Karan from the picture by lying to him about Tanya.
 Karan is heartbroken and decides to go back to Mumbai.
 He is about to board his flight, when at the last moment, he spots a picture of Tanya as Natasha on a club advertisement.
 He is overjoyed, and assumes that Rocky made a mistake.